X-lab-3D/swifttcr/README.md

 1. **Clone or Download** this repository.
 2. Navigate into the SwiftTCR folder.

+### Piper

+SwiftTCR is built on Piper (v0.0.4).
+For academic use, Piper can be obtained by contacting Sandor Vajda's lab (vajda@bu.edu) or George Jones (george.jones@stonybrook.edu).
+For industrial use, a license agreement must be obtained through Acpharis Inc. or Schrödinger LLC.
+Once obtained put Piper in the tools folder, the path should look like this tools/piper.

 ### Installation

 To quickly install all the necessary packages, you can use the provided `swifttcr_install.yml` file.
 Run the following commands: